 In case that’s not enough unusual animal interaction for you on a Caribbean yacht charter, you’ll also find sharks you can pat, dolphins you can swim with, and stingrays that float up to the edge of the beach to be fed!

-No 3.
 The Buried City of Montserrat

 In 1995, Soufriere Volcano erupted, burying the island’s capital city, Plymouth in a deadly mantle of falling boulders and ash.
 Today, the city and surrounding towns lie destroyed and abandoned, their inhabitants long evacuated and the still-active volcano rumbling and puffing ominously above.

 Due to the ongoing volcanic activity, half of the island is an exclusion zone and you cannot enter- but you can still visit the forgotten mansions around the Olde Town on a 4WD tour, entering eerie buildings where abandoned dinner plates still sit on kitchen tables, left behind in that time of madness and fear, everyone rushing to get out before the mud and lava flows arrived and poisonous, choking ash filled the air.